sekhri101/personal-goals/README.md

 - :handbag: Unpacked the day I got home
 - :telephone: Talked to my dad
 - :alien: Posted the DjangoCon CFP on Reddit
+- :curry: Rescheduled dinner with Rachel
+- :tulip: Scheduled dinner with Eli

 ### Side Projects & Other Goals